AhilanPonnusamy/llm-cag-cpu/README.md

 # vLLM Setup and CAG(Cache Augmented Generation) Chatbot on MacBook Pro (CPU-Only)

+## Additional details about this POC is provided in this [blog](https://medium.com/beyond-the-buzz-highlighting-the-impact-of-ai-in/the-lazy-devs-guide-to-building-a-local-ai-agent-that-actually-works-30e7f3aee140). ##
+This proof-of-concept (POC) demonstrates how to run the **microsoft/Phi-3-mini-128k-instruct model** on a MacBook Pro using **CPU with vLLM and Streamlit**.
+It sets up a local OpenAI-compatible API server and integrates a chatbot that supports long-context document Q&A via **Cache Augmented Generation (CAG)**.
+The guide includes step-by-step instructions for setup, document upload, and interactive querying from the uploaded file.
 ## 1. Setup vLLM on MacBook Pro (CPUs Only)

 ### Prerequisites